Short Term Health Insurance

 Losing Job-Based Health Coverage

-You may have left your job, laid off, or furloughed.
-So your employer-sponsored health insurance is ending.
-COBRA may be an option, but is usually expensive.
+You may have left your job, been laid off, or furloughed, ending your employer-sponsored health insurance.
+COBRA is an option, but is usually expensive.
 Or you may be waiting for your new employer’s health insurance plan to begin in a few weeks or months.

-Short Term Health Insurance is a great stopgap, covering you with affordable coverage in the interim.
-The plan can end just as your new coverage begins.
+Short Term Health Insurance is a great stopgap, covering you in the interim.

 If you are finishing up at college or university your student health insurance does too.
 Short term health insurance can cover you until an employer-sponsored health plan begins.